kiwigod/DataScience/README.md

 relatively cheap flight to South Korea in late March!

 ## Data set
-The data set we received from the LUMC was in a raw format, in other words sensor data.
-This data set was accompanied with several Matlab scripts to convert the sensor data to euler angles.
-The result is a csv file containing
+After visiting and talking to one of the physicians at the LUMC we left with a new, and better labeled data set.
+In this data set we could say with certainty which exercise a patient was performing.
+As opposed to the data set used by the project group last year.
+The only downside to the newly received data set is that we'd have to convert the data ourselves to euler angles in matlab using the provided scripts.

 ### Labels